cherylwang20/GCRL_UR10e/overview.md

 - Both `servoJ` and `moveJ` motion commands are supported.
   **`servoJ` offers better performance for sim-to-real transfer.**
-- We use a camera resolution of 848 * 480 for best inferenece results and later rescaled to 212 * 120 for policy training.
+- We use a camera resolution of 848 * 480 for best inference results and later rescaled to 212 * 120 for policy training.
 - Due to exceeding performance, we hardcorded a pick up after approaching close to the table and performing a pick up and drop up: https://github.com/cherylwang20/Sim2Real_GCRL_UR10e/blob/3f6d3c6f44f698b062e058aac546f5c7d1629576/src/reachGrasp_env/GdinoReachGraspEnv_servoJ.py#L326.
 Uncomment if you don't require this behavior.